Skip to main content

 ResourceUsed forHow to obtain

-BandwidthNative TRX transfers, simple operationsFree daily allowance, or freeze TRX
+BandwidthNative TRX transfers, simple operationsFree daily allowance, or stake TRX

 Free bandwidth